DASH-Lab/deepfakeResearch/README.md

 ### Multi-model
-Our published papers that related to  applying multi model to detect deepfakes
+Our published papers that related to  applying multi model to detect deepfakes.

 #### Paper List:

 **`2022`**: `Evaluation of an Audio-Video Multimodal Deepfake Dataset using Unimodal and Multimodal Detectors` accepted by **ADGD21**. [[paper](https://arxiv.org/abs/2109.02993)]

-### Miscelaneous - Detection method
+### Detection method - miscellaneous

 #### Paper List: